pradnya-dhaygude/CodeAlpha_Stock_Portfolio/README.md

 # CodeAlpha_Stock_Portfolio

  ## Description
- This project developed as part of internship to automate file management tasks.
+ This project developed as part of internship to track and manage stock investments.

  ## Features
- - Automatically detects .jpg files
- - Moves files to a target folder
- - Saves time and reduces manual work
- - Simple and easy to use
+ - Simple and user friendly
+ - Track investment amount
+ - Calculate total portfolio value

 ## Technologies Used
 - Python